4.5 Initiatives promoting social inclusion and raising awareness

 The Ombudsman for Children’s Office (OCO) is a human rights institution that promotes the rights and welfare of young people under 18 years living in Ireland.
 The OCO also investigates complaints about services provided to children by public organisations.
 The service is free and independent.

-The OCO advise the Government and others to help make sure laws and plans respect children’s rights.
+The OCO advise the Government and others to ensure that laws and plans respect children’s rights.
 They encourage public organisations to promote children’s rights in the work that they do.
-They also carry research to get a better understanding of issues that are important in children and young people’s lives.
+They also carry out research to get a better understanding of issues that are important in children and young people’s lives.

 Irish Human Rights and Equality Commission (IHREC)

-The PEACE PLUS programme is a European Union initiative designed to support peace and reconciliation.
-It will run from 2021-2027.
-The PEACE Programme was initially created in 1995 as a direct result of the EU's desire to make a positive response to the paramilitary ceasefires of 1994.
+The PEACE PLUS programme is a European Union initative designed to support peace and reconciliation.
+It began in 2021 and will run until 2027.
+The PEACE Programme was initially created in 1995 as a direct result of the EU’s desire to make a positive response to the parliamentary ceasefires of 1994.

-The overall objective of the PEACE PLUS Programme will be to build prosperity and peace within the region, to ensure that this Programme will leave a lasting and tangible legacy.
-The programme will achieve this by funding activities that promote peace and reconciliation and contribute to the cross-border economic and territorial development of the region.
-The framework developed for PEACE PLUS includes the following six themes:
+The overall objective of the PEACE PLUS Programme is to build prosperity and peace within the region and to ensure that this Programme will leave a lasting and tangible legacy.
+This programme will achieve this by funding activities that promote peace and reconciliation whilst contributing to the cross-border economic and territorial development of the region.
+The framework developed for PEACE PLUS includes the following six themes

 - Building Peaceful and Thriving Communities